This year from the 22nd – 28th November 2021 we are offering £75 off your quote for a new boiler installation

 It could cut your heating bill by £55 per year.

-3. You can reduce the energy your boiler consumes by up to 40 per cent with an efficient room thermostat and thermostatic radiator valves.
+3. Modern technology can help you to reduce the energy consumed by 40 per cent with an efficient room thermostat and 'TRVs' (thermostatic radiator valves).

-4. Want to reduce your energy consumption by a third?
+4. You can reduce your energy consumption by up to a third by upgrading.

 If every household in the country installed a high–efficiency boiler, the energy saved would be enough to provide heating and power for almost two million homes!
 Click here to get an online estimate.

-Your thermostat needn’t be higher than 60 degrees centigrade (140 degrees Fahrenheit).
+Your heating does not need to be set to higher than 60 degrees centigrade (140 degrees Fahrenheit).

 7. Buy a new insulation jacket for your hot water tank – around £12.